 The applicant and/or implementing agency for ATP funds assumes responsibility and accountability for the use and expenditure of program funds.
-Applicants and/or implementing agencies must be able to comply with all the federal and state laws, regulations, policies and procedures required to enter into a Local Administering Agency-State Master Agreement (Master Agreement).
-Refer to Chapter 4, Agreements, of the Local Assistance

-Procedures Manual for guidance and procedures on Master Agreements.
+Applicants and/or implementing agencies must be able to comply with all the federal and state laws, regulations, policies, and procedures required to enter into a Local Administering Agency-State Master Agreement (Master Agreement).
+Refer to Chapter 4, Agreements, of the Local Assistance Procedures Manual for guidance and procedures on Master Agreements.
 The following entities, within the State of California, are eligible to apply for ATP funds:

-- Local, Regional or State Agencies-Examples include city, county, MPO, and Regional Transportation Planning Agency. - Transit Agencies Any agency responsible for public transportation that is eligible for funds under the Federal Transit Administration. - Natural Resource or Public Land Agencies Federal, Tribal, State, or local agency responsible for natural resources or public land administration.
-Examples include: - State or local park or forest agencies - State or local fish and game or wildlife agencies - o Department of the Interior Land Management Agencies - o U.S. Forest Service - Public schools or School districts. - Tribal Governments -Federally-recognized Native American Tribes. - For funding awarded to a tribal government, a fund transfer to the Bureau of Indian Affairs (BIA) may be necessary. - A tribal government may also partner with another eligible entity to apply if desired. - Private nonprofit tax-exempt organizations that are responsible for the management of public lands may only apply for projects eligible for Recreational Trails Program.
-Eligible project types include recreational trails and trailheads, park projects that facilitate trail linkages or connectivity to non-motorized corridors, and conversion of abandoned railroad corridors to trails.
+• Local, Regional or State Agencies-Examples include city, county, MPO, and Regional Transportation Planning Agency.

+- Transit Agencies Any agency responsible for public transportation that is eligible for funds under the Federal Transit Administration. - Natural Resource or Public Land Agencies Federal, Tribal, State, or local agency responsible for natural resources or public land administration.
+Examples include: - State or local park or forest agencies - State or local fish and game or wildlife agencies - Department of the Interior Land Management Agencies - U.S. Forest Service - Public schools or School districts. - Tribal Governments -Federally-recognized Native American Tribes. - Tribal governments that are awarded funding have several options for contracting, such as a fund transfer to a federal agency or partnering with another eligible entity.
+Caltrans will work with Tribal governments to determine a Tribe's preferred contracting option. - Private nonprofit tax-exempt organizations that are responsible for the management of public lands may only apply for projects eligible for Recreational Trails Program.
+Eligible project types include recreational trails and trailheads, park projects that facilitate trail linkages or connectivity to nonmotorized corridors, and conversion of abandoned railroad corridors to trails.
 Projects must benefit the general public, and not only a private entity. - Any other entity with responsibility for oversight of transportation or recreational trails that the Commission determines to be eligible.

-A project applicant found to have purposefully misrepresented information that could affect a project's score may result in the applicant being excluded from the program for the current cycleand the next cycle.
+A project applicant found to have purposefully misrepresented information that could affect a project's score may result in the applicant being excluded from the program for the current cycle and the next cycle.